sargeantPig/RTWRandomiser/README.md

 Right click the RomeTW.exe and create a shortcut

-Right click the newly created shortcut and add this to the end of the target line (no quotes)  " -ne -show_err -mod:randomiser" should look like this "G:\Games\Rome Total war\RomeTW.exe" -ne -show_err -mod:randomiser
+Right click the newly created shortcut and add this to the end of the target line (no quotes)  " -show_err -mod:randomiser" should look like this "G:\Games\Rome Total war\RomeTW.exe" -show_err -mod:randomiser

 Open the randomiser.exe, select the correct folders, then click load to load the initial data.